Mandalika International Street Circuit: History

-On 12 November 2021, the President of Indonesia, Joko Widodo, inaugurated the Mandalika International Circuit.
-He then did a lap around the race track.
+Planning

 Previously, Indonesia had held World Championship racing in 1996 and 1997 as well as the Superbike from 1994 to 1997, all at the Sentul International Circuit in Bogor, West Java near the nation's capital of Jakarta.
 However, due to the financial crisis, Indonesia was forced to suspend its motorsport hosting program.
 This circuit was built to increase the number of tourists who come to the Mandalika resort area and introduce new tourist destinations.

-The circuit was FIM inspected in 2022 obtaining 'A' grade, allowing for MotoGP series events to be run.
-Previously, it was graded as 'B' at the time of the World Superbike event in November 2021.